Preemo-Inc/worker-sdk/python/README.md

 ### Register Function

-In order to register a function with Preemo workers, you can use `register` to decorate your functions as follows:
+In order to register a function with Preemo workers, you can use `register` to decorate your functions.

 ```python
 from preemo.worker import register